 - 8 chicken drumsticks

-- 4 cups avocado oil (or any neutral oil like vegetable oil, grapeseed, peanut oil or canola oil)
+- 4 cups vegetable oil or any neutral oil

-- In a large mixing bowl, mix your marinade ingredients.
+- In a large mixing bowl, combine marinade ingredients as listed.
 Marinate your chicken for 10 minutes or overnight for best results.

-- Meanwhile, in another large mixing bowl, mix your batter ingredients until you have a thick but runny batter.
+- In another large mixing bowl, combine batter ingredients until you have a thick but runny batter.
 The batter will settle and almost "solidify" but that is normal.
 You will just need to mix it again when you're ready to batter the chicken.

-- Once your chicken has marinated, add it to your batter and mix.
+- Add marinated chicken it to your batter and mix.
 You'll need some arm strength here to evenly coat the chicken.

-- Heat your avocado oil or neutral oil in a pot over medium heat.
+- In a large wok, deep pan or heavy bottomed pot, heat oil or neutral oil in a pot over medium heat (around 350 degrees F).
 Place a wooden chopstick in the oil to check if the oil is hot enough by looking for bubbles.
 Once you see bubbles form at the tip of the chopstick, your oil is hot enough.

-- Carefully place battered chicken into hot oil.
+- In small batches, carefully lower battered chicken into hot oil away from you.
 The batter will run off the chicken a bit but that's normal.
-Do not overcrowd the pot (about 4 pieces per fry).
-Do not cover with a lid.
+Do not overcrowd the pan (about 4 pieces per batch).

-- Transfer to a cooling rack or paper towel to drain off excess oil and enjoy!
+- Transfer fried chicken to a cooling rack or paper towel lined baking sheet to allow excess oil to drip off.
+Enjoy!